ryanleung/tictactoe/README.md

 # tictactoe
 tic tac toe
-this will be an evolving tic tac toe game
+this will be an evolving tic tac toe game.